Schrodi (SCHRODI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Schrodi Historical Price

-According to the latest data gathered on Schrodi live price page, the current price of Schrodi is 0.0013381USD.
-The circulating supply of Schrodi(SCHRODI) is 100.00M SCHRODI , giving it a market capitalization of $133.81K.
+According to the latest data gathered on Schrodi live price page, the current price of Schrodi is 0.00132454USD.
+The circulating supply of Schrodi(SCHRODI) is 100.00M SCHRODI , giving it a market capitalization of $132.45K.

 - 24-hour0.00%$ --$ --$ --